DataDog/integrations-extras/jfrog_platform/README.md

 2. Fluentd configuration :

     #### Artifactory Configuration
-    Download the artifactory fluentd configuration file to a directory the user has permissions to write, such as the $JF_PRODUCT_DATA_INTERNAL locations discussed in step 1.
+    Download the artifactory fluentd configuration file to a directory the user has permissions to write, such as the $JF_PRODUCT_DATA_INTERNAL locations discussed above in the [Environment Configuration](#environment-configuration) section.

     ````text
     cd $JF_PRODUCT_DATA_INTERNAL